It’s currently a popular word, but clarity of intent has influenced everything we’ve done at Lightswitch since our founding.

 No Lighting and Visual Design company can truly claim to be ‘nationwide’ without a studio in Los Angeles.
 After several talented designers moving in and out of the practice, we sought out a designer with not only the right talents but also the right sensibility to guide Lightswitch from Southern California.
 Designer Chris Medvitz was Director of Lighting Design for an experiential marketing agency, and has lit breathtaking concerts, innovative television specials, memorable exhibits and distinctive product launches and Vegas shows.
 Chris’s breadth of ability is impressive, but more than that he immediately ‘got’ what Lightswitch was intended to be, and was an instant fit for our culture.
 Like Brad, Chris joined Lightswitch as Associate in 2004 but soon became a full Principal heading our Los Angeles practice.

-As the Asian market became an increasingly important in our ventures, a presence in the Pacific Rim became an essential area for growth.
+As the Asian market began to play an increasingly important part in our ventures, a presence in the Pacific Rim became essential for growth.
 Under the guidance of Norm Schwab, in 2011 we opened our studio in Hong Kong, headed by Lightswitch Senior Designer Warren Kong.
 Warren has subsequently taken a role as a Director, managing architectural operations both in Asia and the Southern California market.

 LOOKING BACK – AND FORWARD

 As we look back on twenty-five years of growth, we are very proud.